Marcoussis

 Marcoussis ([maʁkusi]) is a commune in the southern suburbs of Paris, France.
 It is located 24.8 km from the center of Paris.

 Marcoussis is the location of the CNR (National Centre of Rugby) where the French national rugby union team prepare for international competitions.
 It is at the CNR that the Linas-Marcoussis Agreement was signed in January 2003 between belligerents in the Ivorian Civil War.

 A market village until the 1960s, Marcoussis supplied the markets of Paris with tomatoes and strawberries.
 A small train route, the Arpajonnais, inaugurated in 1894, took food at 4am every morning, it ceased functioning in 1937.

 Geography

-Marcoussis is located to the south of Paris, between trunk road RN20, in the east and Autoroute A10 to the west and trunk road RN104 called the Francilienne to the south.
+Marcoussis is located to the south of Paris, between the Reoute National RN20, in the east and Autoroute A10 to the west and trunk road RN104 called the Francilienne to the south.
 It is crossed by the RN446, and a small river of the Orge, called Sallemouille (previously called Gadanine).